 How VoidMob implements it

-VoidMob runs clusters of real U.S. SIMs, offering both SMS access and proxy capabilities for automation.
+VoidMob provides access to real U.S. SIMs for SMS verification, offering both SMS access and proxy capabilities for automation.
 Each number rides the same mobile backbone as a normal phone - just without KYC or personal identity.

 - API or dashboard integration for bots and tooling